PriyankaVerma98/Video-Processing-OpenCV-Python/README.md

-# Video-Processing-OpenCV-Python
+## Introduction

+**Objective:**

+This project was developed as part of a smart electricity billing application to reduce bill generation time through automation.
+It will  save time and prevent human intervention and errors.

-Real time processing of digital electricity meter videos to detect four units- Volt, Ampere, Kilowatt, Kilowatt-Hour using OpenCV and Python.
+Four units namely- Volt, Ampere, Kilowatt, Kilowatt-Hour, were extracted in real time from digital electricity meter videos using OpenCV and Python.

+**Methodology:**

+- First videos were pre-processed to extract the digital display area using color filtering and contour detection.

+- After extracting screen, template matching was tried to extract key metrics.

+- The results were improvised by using feature matching.
-Various algorithms like SIFT and ORB were tried for feature extraction.
-Brute force and Flann based techniques were tried for feature matching.
-Then ratio test was used to extract good points.
+ -- Various algorithms like SIFT and ORB were tried for feature extraction.
+ -- Brute force and Flann based techniques were tried for feature matching.
+ -- Then ratio test was used to extract good points.

+- Identified units were displayed on screen

 *****